vplauzon/app-gateway/multi-vnets-vmss/README.md

 # Application Gateway Integration with 2 VNETs peered together

+*This POC is no longer necessary:  the limitation has been lifted and App Gateways can be deployed across VNETs in ARM templates.*  See [multi-vnets-vmss](multi-vnets-vmss-arm) for a functioning template.

 This POC highlights the current (as of end-of-October 2017) limitation of Application Gateway of not being able to route to VMSS outside its VNET.